Ian-morph/public-showcase/case_study.md

 *NOTE*: In the boolean features, 1 means "yes" and 2 means "no". values as 97 and 99 are missing data

-📦 **Dataset Download Instructions**
-1. Download the dataset ZIP file from the above link.
-2. After downloading: Unzip the file to access Covid Data.csv.
-Note the full file path to Covid Data.csv — you'll need it in the next step.

 ## Business Question
 What factors are associated with increased risk of death among COVID-19 patients in Mexico?

-*To answer the above question, use pandas, matplotlib and seaborn to clean and explore the dataset, visualise your findings and address the following questions:*

 ## Extraction and initial look at data